DamienVesper/dreamy-web/README.md

 # dreamy-web
-A website built for TheChoco published at https://dreamyy.cf.
+A website built for TheChoco.

 ## Installing dependencies
 Open up a terminal window and navigate to the directory of the project.